Delta Air Lines Flight 1141: Probable cause and dissent

 On September 26, 1989, the NTSB published its final accident report.
 In it, the NTSB ultimately determined that there were two probable causes for the accident: (1) inadequate cockpit discipline that resulted in the flight crew's failure to extend the aircraft's flaps and slats to proper take-off configuration, and (2) the failure of the plane's TOWS to sound and alert the crew that their plane was not properly configured for takeoff.
 Contributing to the accident was Delta's slow implementation of changes to its flight crew management programs, a lack of sufficiently aggressive FAA action to compel Delta to correct known deficiencies, and a lack of sufficient accountability within the FAA's air carrier inspection process.

 One member of the safety board, Jim Burnett, dissented from the NTSB's probable cause statement.
 While Burnett concurred with the accident report's facts and findings, he believed that the actions of the FAA and Delta were direct causes of the accident and not merely contributing factors.
 Burnett's dissent proposed a probable cause statement that included the two probable causes named in the main report, while adding a third probable cause:

 Also causal to the accident was the failure of Delta Air Lines' management to provide leadership and guidance to its flightcrews through its training and check airmen programs to promote and foster optimum cockpit management procedures, and the failure of the Federal Aviation Administration to correct known deficiencies in the training and check airmen programs of Delta Air Lines.

-Furthermore, the investigation found that the crash was not inevitable, and the airplane could have recovered despite the retraction of the flaps and slats:Although a clean wing is not an authorized takeoff configuration for the B-727, the airplane performance analysis showed that a marginal climb capability was available if stickshaker AOA had not been exceeded and/or if maximum power had been applied within 3 seconds of initial stickshaker activation.
+Furthermore, the investigation found that the crash was not inevitable, and the airplane could have recovered despite the retraction of the flaps and slats:

+Although a clean wing is not an authorized takeoff configuration for the B-727, the airplane performance analysis showed that a marginal climb capability was available if stickshaker Angle-Of-Attack (AOA) had not been exceeded and/or if maximum power had been applied within 3 seconds of initial stickshaker activation.